sillle14/lhog/README.md

 ## Development

 Run `npm install` to install the necessary packages.
 Run the server using `npm run dev-server` and the client using `npm run dev`.
+You'll also need a MongoDB running at port 27017.

 ## Deployment